frequency-chain/frequency/designdocs/MESSAGE_STORAGE.md

 #### Mitigations
 1. To be able to achieve high throughput we need to carefully calculate `pre-defined maximum number` of messages per block.
-This number should be sufficiently big enough to satisfy **MRC** requirements without allowing any denial of service attacks.
+This number should be sufficiently big enough to satisfy **Frequency** requirements without allowing any denial of service attacks.
 2. One way to improve read throughput for sequential data is to index the block numbers that have any messages, to eliminate unnecessary DB reads.
 We can use a BitArray per SchemaId storing